The Milein Cosman Scholarship for Drawing

 The acquisition of the portrait of Sarah Forbes Bonetta led to the commissioning of five other portraits of historical figures of the African diaspora by English Heritage as part of a project titled Painting Our Past.
 This project has been widely covered in the media with several articles featuring Hannah’s work in The Guardian, The Times, The Daily Telegraph, The Economist, BBC History Magazine, British Archaeology and a special podcast of Hannah in discussion with English Heritage’s properties historians’ team leader, Dr Andrew Hann.

-Hannah’s work continues to build on her research-led practice exploring themes related to race and the complexities of the Black identity and experience.
+Hannah’s art has continued to build on her research-led practice exploring themes related to race and the complexities of the Black identity and experience, driven by her interest in history, diasporic culture, personal and public memory.
 You can discover more of her work at hannahuzor.com.